eclipse-zenoh/roadmap/rfcs/ALL/Key Expressions.md

 Historical users who were accustomed to `*` being able to do exactly that may be surprised, so here's why `$*` was split from `*`'s new restricted role:
 * A `*a` chunk used to be *much* slower than `*/a`.
 By forcing users to write the less appealing `$*a` instead, we hope to discourage them from using these sub-chunk wilds; and to encourage them to build better key spaces instead.
 * Just supporting `$*` as part of `*`'s old behaviour made `*` less performant overall, even when used alone in a chunk.
-By inconviencing non-compliant users, we offer performance benefits to the compliant ones.
+By inconveniencing non-compliant users, we offer performance benefits to the compliant ones.

 `a/c$*/b`...
 * Includes: